 United suggests you view our complete Non-allowable List prior to packing so that you can separate these prohibited items from the rest of your belongings.
-If you have questions about a particular item, please reach out to your United Move Coordinator for clarification.
+If you have questions about a particular item, please reach out to your United move coordinator for clarification.

 United will not transport hazardous items, including explosives, flammable gases and toxic substances, or other items on United’s Non-allowable List.
 Keep in mind that these hazardous items must be disposed of properly to comply with federal, state and local laws and to protect the environment.
-Contact your city or county for where to dispose of these items:
+Contact your city or county for where to dispose of these items.

-- Household batteries
+- Household cleaning products

-- Pool chemicals
+- Corrosive chemicals or poisons